 Ickworth Off the beaten track walk, near Bury St. Edmunds, Suffolk

 This route takes you off the beaten track to explore areas away from the main visitor routes.
 The route takes you through diverse habitats and scenery including open parkland with some great views.
+The remote areas and ancient woodland provides likely spots for deer sightings while closer to the house, you pass the Walled Garden and church.
+Visit Lownde Wood; Dairy Wood; Horsepool Wood and look out for the wildlife to be seen.

 The remote areas and ancient woodland provides likely spots for deer sightings while closer to the house, you pass the Walled Garden and church.
 Ideal for families who like to walk.